uni-notes/uni-notes/docs/Finance_Electives/Causal_Inference/04_Causal_Learning.md

 Causal effects do not exist in a vacuum.
 They are usually the effects of complex and economic processes.

 Causal effects are limited to the [scope](#Scope) of the study, ie, population-specific.
-When we talk about “the causal effect of $x$ on $y$”, it is always wrt to a specific population within a specific social, cultural, and economic enviroment.
+When we talk about “the causal effect of $x$ on $y$”, it is always wrt to a specific population within a specific social, cultural, and economic environment.

-This may **not** be accurate because
+The effect of $x$ on $y$ can differ in 2 populations because:

 1. Causal mechanism is different in both populations

    eg: Consider a country where oil prices are determined by market, and another country where prices are determined by govt.
 The effect of decreasing oil supply on gas price will be different
 2. Distribution of effect modifier $P(s)$ is different

    Eg: Consider 2 countries with the same economic structure, but different population age structures.
 The effect of raising retirement age will be completely different.

 ## Causal Inference Models